Protecting

 sustainable commitment

-In 2014, the 14 players in fish canning (companies belonging to the “Canned Fish” group of FIAC, the Federation of Canned Food Industries) met to define and draft the Collective Commitment Charter around 8 key themes.
+In 2014, the 14 players in the fish canning industry (companies belonging to the "Preserved Fish" group of the FIAC, Federation of Preserved Food Industries) met to define and draft the Collective Commitment Charter around 8 key themes.
+However, it is only a foundation for common commitment, which does not address the responsible fishing challenges of different species in detail.

 Preserving marine resources

-This commitment is reflected in sourcing exclusively from legal and certified fisheries, rigorous monitoring of stock status based on the work of the CITTPM (Confederation of Marine Fishery and Aquaculture Product Processing Industries), and the implementation of a purchasing policy that integrates the preservation of resources for various fish species.
+This commitment is reflected in sourcing exclusively from legal and certified fisheries, rigorous monitoring of stock status based on the work of the CITTPM (Confederation of Processing Industries for Marine Fishery and Aquaculture Products), as well as the implementation of a purchasing policy integrating the preservation of resources for various fish species.

 Promoting sustainable fishing

-This involves committing to sustainable and responsible fishing, respectful of biodiversity, by adhering to recognized organizations (ISSF - International Seafood Sustainability Foundation, etc.), sourcing from certified fisheries, and defining clear requirements for suppliers.
-This approach also includes respecting the rules of RFMOs (Regional Fisheries Management Organizations) and encouraging good practices in tuna fishing through controlled channels.
+This means committing to sustainable and responsible fishing that respects biodiversity, by joining recognized organizations (ISSF - International Seafood Sustainability Foundation, etc.), sourcing from certified fisheries, and defining clear requirements for suppliers.
+This approach also includes compliance with RFMO (Regional Fisheries Management Organizations) rules and the encouragement of good tuna fishing practices through controlled channels.

 Integrating social, environmental, and economic CSR concerns into business activities

-This involves reducing the impact of activities on the environment and society by collectively committing to responsible energy and water management, particularly through process optimization.
-It also involves promoting sorting, recycling, and valorization of packaging and co-products.
-Finally, it means guaranteeing respect for fundamental labor principles and rights as defined by the ILO (International Labour Organization), regardless of the production location, and supporting the development of the French coastal economy through the creation and maintenance of thousands of jobs.
+This involves reducing the impact of activities on the environment and society by committing collectively to responsible energy and water management, notably through process optimization.
+It also implies promoting the sorting, recycling, and recovery of packaging and by-products.
+Finally, it means guaranteeing respect for fundamental principles and rights at work as defined by the ILO (International Labour Organization), regardless of the production site, and supporting the development of the French coastal economy through the creation and maintenance of thousands of jobs.

-Specifically, this involves rigorously selecting raw material suppliers and implementing strict controls on finished products.
-It also means ensuring meticulous compliance with current European regulations for canned fish, while, where possible, pursuing initiatives aimed at developing higher quality standards.
+In practical terms, this involves rigorously selecting raw material suppliers and implementing strict controls on finished products.
+It also means ensuring scrupulous compliance with current European regulations for canned fish, while pursuing, whenever possible, initiatives aimed at developing higher quality standards.

-Operationally, this involves rigorously applying the guide to good hygiene practices and HACCP principles to prevent and identify food hygiene-related hazards.
-It also includes enriching the collective database on product health quality, established by the CITTPM, as well as the certification of production sites or any private standard (IFS, BRC, etc.) by an independent third-party organization.
+Operationally, this consists of rigorously applying the guide to good hygiene practices and the application of HACCP principles to prevent and identify food hygiene hazards.
+This also includes enriching the collective database on the sanitary quality of products, established by the CITTPM, as well as the certification of production sites or any private standard (IFS, BRC, etc.) by an independent third-party body.

 Ensuring rigorous traceability

-To achieve this objective, suppliers must be prohibited from any transshipment at sea, tracking systems must be used to ensure precise traceability at every stage of fish canning preparation from the vessel, and a commitment must be made to communicate this data upon request.
+To achieve this objective, suppliers must be prohibited from any transshipment at sea, tracking systems must be used to ensure precise traceability at every stage of canned fish preparation from the boat, and there must be a commitment to communicate this data upon request.

 Preserving the nutritional qualities of fish

-This commitment involves adopting fish preparation techniques that preserve their nutritional qualities (omega 3, proteins, etc.) while offering gourmet recipes.
+This commitment involves adopting fish preparation techniques that preserve their nutritional qualities (omega-3, proteins, etc.) while offering delicious recipes.
 It also includes applying nutritional labeling and claims based on reliable data.
-Finally, it means making practical and up-to-date products available to encourage and facilitate fish consumption.
+Finally, it means providing practical and modern products to encourage and facilitate fish consumption.

-This involves defending, perpetuating, and promoting unique expertise, combining innovation and respect for tradition, to offer consumers high-quality canned fish.
+This means defending, perpetuating, and promoting unique expertise, combining innovation with respect for tradition, to offer consumers high-quality canned fish.

 03